turingschool/career-development-curriculum/module_three/job_search_strategies.md

 **Slide #6:**

 #### Group Discussion
-Form groups of 3-4 people, decide on a notetaker , and create a list to answer this question:
+Form groups of 3-4 people, decide on a notetaker, and in your journal, create a list to answer this question:

 * What are the steps you should take for a successful job search as a junior developer?
 * what resources should you use along the way?

-After 5 minutes of brainstorming, walk around the room to read other groups’ papers:
+After 5 minutes of brainstorming, each group should pair up with another and share your lists with each other.
+Then 2-3 students share out:
 * What trends do you see?
 * What is something new you hadn’t thought of?
 * What will be challenging for you to do in the job search?

-As a group, we'll come up with a definitive list.
+**Note to Facilitators:** One facilitator can call on students and another can write on the board the items that they list.

 Now that you have an idea of what you'll need to do, how can you keep track of these things?
+Use a job tracking system!

 **Facilitator #2:** Using slides #10-13, go through the following: